 This exercise stretches out the rotators of the hip.
-A lot of times with back pain, you get tightness in the hip and we work on to stretch it out with this Pigeon Pose Exercise.
+With back pain, you often get tightness in the hip, and we work on to stretch it out with this pigeon pose exercise.

-Start off with 1 set of 2 reps alternating back and forth.
-Perform this exercise for a hold of 3-5 seconds then progress to 20 seconds hold.
+Start with one set of 2 reps alternating back and forth.
+Perform this exercise for a hold of 3 to 5 seconds, and then progress to 20 seconds hold.
 The intensity is light.
 We’re looking out and working on the rotators of the hips.